Nairobi: 21st century

+Recent Developments

+Nairobi has seen several major infrastructure projects in recent years.
+The Nairobi Expressway, completed in 2022, was developed to reduce traffic congestion along Mombasa Road.
+In 2021, the Green Park Bus Terminal, part of efforts to improve public transport, began operations.
+In line with the Kenyan government's Affordable Housing Program, various housing developments are underway to accommodate the city's growing population.

 Geography

-The city is situated at 1°09′S 36°39′E and 1°27′S 37°06′E and occupies 696 km2.
+Nairobi is situated at 1°09′S 36°39′E and 1°27′S 37°06′E and occupies 696 km2.

 Nairobi is situated between the cities of Kampala and Mombasa.
 As Nairobi is adjacent to the eastern edge of the Rift Valley, minor earthquakes and tremors occasionally occur.
 The Ngong Hills, located to the west of the city, are the most prominent geographical feature of the Nairobi area.
 Mount Kenya is situated north of Nairobi, and Mount Kilimanjaro is towards the south-east.

 The Nairobi River and its tributaries traverse through the Nairobi County and joins the larger River Athi on the eastern edge of the county.

 Nobel Peace Prize laureate Wangari Maathai fought fiercely to save the indigenous Karura Forest in northern Nairobi which was under threat of being replaced by housing and other infrastructure.

 Nairobi's western suburbs stretch all the way from the Kenyatta National Hospital in the south to the UN headquarters at Gigiri suburb in the north, a distance of about 20 km.
 The city is centred on the City Square, which is located in the Central Business District.
-The Kenyan Parliament buildings, the Holy Family Cathedral, Nairobi City Hall, Nairobi Law Courts, and the Kenyatta Conference Centre all surround the square.
+The Kenyan Parliament buildings, the Holy Family Cathedral, Nairobi City Hall, Nairobi Law Courts, and the Kenyatta Convention Centre all surround the square.